-- 4.12.1.
-The final degree mark is calculated by applying either of the two methods below, whichever produces a higher score: - a) the weighted marks using best 240 credits at Level 5 and Level 6 (120 credits at Level 5 and 120 credits at Level 6), with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting) Note: as 60 credits at Level 5 are from modules with marks and 120 credits at Level 6 are from modules with marks the divisor is 180:
+4.12.1.
+The final degree mark is calculated by applying the following method:

+The weighted marks using the best 80 credits at Level 5 and Level 6, with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting).

-- b) the marks using best 120 credits at Level 6 alone (Method of Calculation: Mark (%) x credit value of module) Note: if all 120 credits at Level 6 are from modules with marks the divisor is 120. - 4.12.2.
-A higher classification shall be awarded if the Honours score is not more than 2% below the lower boundary of the classification to be awarded and has either: - a) at least 60 Level 6 credits from modules with marks in or above that classification; OR - b) at least 120 credits from Levels 5 and 6 in or above the higher classification.
+- 4.12.2.
+A higher classification shall be awarded if the final degree mark is not more than 2% below the lower boundary of the classification to be awarded, and either: - a) at least 40 credits across Level 5 and Level 6 are from modules with marks in or above that classification:

+b) at least 20 Level 6 credits are from modules with marks in or above that classification.